oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 export PATH=$PWD/bin:$PATH
 ```

 You should now be able to run **istioctl** from the command line.
 Now, we can use the CLI to Install Istio to the GKE cluster.
 Istio provides a few [Helm](https://helm.sh/) profiles out of the box.
 We will use the demo profile for demo purposes.
 You can choose the production or dev profile as well.
-The command should install Istio and setup everything required on our cluster.
+The command should install Istio and set up everything required on our cluster.

 ```bash
 istioctl install --set profile=demo -y